the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 body of work.
 It would be great if we could encode the data we needed using existing objects!

 Luckily, we can!
 If we take a step back, we can notice that we are trying to construct a map into a functor.
 What are maps into functors?
 Natural transformations!
 Concretely, let $D : \cJ \to cC$ be some diagram.
-We can encode the same data as a cone in a natural transformation
+We can encode the same data as a cone in a natural transformation $\eta : {!x} \circ \mathord{!} \to D$, where $!x : \top
-$\eta : {!x} \circ \mathord{!} \to D$, where $!x : \top \to \cC$ denotes the constant functor that maps object to $x$ and every morphism to $id$, and $! : \cJ \to \top$ denotes the unique functor into the terminal category.
-The components of such a natural transformation yield maps from
-$x \to D(j)$ for every $j : \cJ$, and naturality ensures that these maps must commute with the rest of the diagram.
+\to \cC$ denotes the constant functor that maps object to $x$ and every morphism to $id$, and $! : \cJ \to \top$ denotes the unique functor into the [[terminal category]].
+The components of such a natural transformation yield maps from $x \to D(j)$ for every $j : \cJ$, and naturality ensures that these maps must commute with the rest of the diagram.
 We can describe this situation diagrammatically like so:

 ~~~{.quiver}
 \begin{tikzcd}